riccardoperra/issue-manager/README.md

 It also includes [RxAngular](https://github.com/rx-angular/rx-angular), a toolset focused on runtime performance and template rendering [taiga-ui](https://github.com/Tinkoff/taiga-ui), an UI component library.

-WYSIWYG editor is built with [Lexical](https://github.com/facebook/lexical) from Meta and a small angular wrapper made by myself (the repo is currently private but available to [NPM](https://npmjs.com/lexical-angular)).
+WYSIWYG editor is built with [Lexical](https://github.com/facebook/lexical) and a small angular wrapper made by myself (the repo is currently private but available to [NPM](https://npmjs.com/lexical-angular)).

 ## 🌐 Demo
 A [live deployment](https://issue-manager-demo.vercel.app) of this app is available to try it out.
 You must login to access the application